 • Protein powder – Choose any type you like, made with your preference of protein (like soy, pea, or whey protein powder) in vanilla or chocolate flavor.

-• Sweetener – Depending on dietary preferences you can use keto-friendly erythritol, maple syrup, coconut sugar, or regular cane sugar if you like.
+• Sweetener – Depending on dietary preferences, you can use keto-friendly erythritol, maple syrup, coconut sugar, or regular cane sugar if you like.
+This will change the dietary facts below.

 Serving Suggestions